zilonguiuc/temp/2024/Hive Lab 2024.md

 For Player-Team Data:

 ### Task 5.
 Modify Data
+a.
 Updating Player Information:Assume that there's a need to update the weight of a specific player due to incorrect data entry.
 For instance, let's say the weight of the player named "Aaron Gordon" needs to be corrected to 100 kg.
+b.
+Insert a New Record: Add a new player record named "Mike Z", the record data is below ('Mike Z', 200, 90, 'UIUC', 'USA', '2020', '1', '10', 999999);
+c.
+Delete a Record: Remove a player record named Mike Z

 ### Task 6.
 Query Data